Jantero93/pokerstars-statistics-script/README.md

 exit 0
 ```

-<h2>Bugs</h2>
+## Bugs

-Please open issue on GitHub if you find bug.
-There probably are few.
+Please [open an issue](https://github.com/Jantero93/pokerstars-statistics-script/issues) on GitHub if you find a bug.
+There may be a few.
-Also do that if you have problems with installation or something like that.
+Also open an issue if you encounter problems with installation or anything else.

-<h2>Feature suggestion</h2>
+## Feature Suggestions

-Please open issue on GitHub.
-I gladly hear out new suggestions.
+Please [open an issue](https://github.com/Jantero93/pokerstars-statistics-script/issues) on GitHub.
+I am open to new suggestions.

+**I'm open-minded for all kinds of discussions**